A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Introduction

 \section{Introduction}

 Spectral studies of the low/hard state in black hole binaries lead to conflicting conclusions about the nature and geometry of the accretion flow.
-The hard Comptonised continuum spectra seen in this state cannot arise from an isotropically emitting corona over the inner accretion disc.
+The hard Comptonised continuum spectra seen in this state cannot arise from an isotropically emitting corona over the inner accretion disc (\citealt{Poutanen_2018} and references therein).
 A truncated disc/hot flow geometry is most often proposed to solve the energetic constraints, with the truncation radius decreasing for softer spectra as the source increases in brightness towards the transition to the high/soft (disc dominated) state (see e.g. \citealt{Done_2007}).
-However, this is at odds with more detailed spectroscopy around the iron line, where the line profile appears so broad as to require an untruncated disc (e.g. \citealt{Garcia_2015,Xu_2018,Garcia_2018},).
+However, this is at odds with more detailed spectroscopy around the iron line, where the line profile appears so broad as to require an untruncated disc (e.g. \citealt{Garcia_2015, Xu_2018, Garcia_2018}).
 The additional information encoded in the fast ($0.01$--$100\,\si{s}$) large amplitude variability which is characteristic of the low/hard state can potentially break the spectral controversy by giving an independent set of diagnostics into the nature and geometry of the state (e.g. \citealt{Uttley_2014}).

-One key advantage of the truncated disc geometry is that it also gives a framework in which to explain the overall variability properties.
-A decreasing truncation radius between the disc and hot flow as the spectrum softens in the transition between the low/hard (Compton dominated) and high/soft (disc dominated) spectra means a decreasing characteristic time-scale for all variability.
-This is seen in the obvious decrease in time-scale picked out by both the low frequency break in the broad-band fast variability power spectrum and the prominent low frequency ($0.1$--$10\,\si{Hz}$) quasi-periodic oscillation (QPO) seen in the Comptonised emission (\citealt{Wijnands_1999}).
-Both these can be quantitatively explained in a model where the inner radius of the disc is the outer radius of the hot flow, with the low frequency break in the broad-band power set by fluctuations in mass accretion rate stirred up on the viscous time-scale of the outer flow, while the QPO is Lense-Thirring (relativisitic vertical) precession of the entire hot flow (\citealt{Ingram_2009, Ingram_2011, Ingram_2012}).
+One key advantage of the truncated disc geometry is that it also gives a framework to explain the overall variability properties.
+A decreasing truncation radius between the disc and hot flow as the spectrum softens in the transition from the low/hard (Compton dominated) to high/soft (disc dominated) spectra means a decreasing characteristic time-scale for all variability.
+This is seen in the obvious decrease in time-scale picked out by both the low-frequency break in the broad-band fast variability power spectrum and the prominent low-frequency ($0.1$--$10\,\si{Hz}$) quasi-periodic oscillation (QPO) seen in the Comptonised emission (\citealt{Wijnands_1999}).
+Both these can be quantitatively explained in a model where the inner radius of the disc is the outer radius of the hot flow, with the low-frequency break in the broad-band variability set by fluctuations in mass accretion rate stirred up on the viscous time-scale of the outer flow, while the QPO is Lense-Thirring (relativistic vertical) precession of the entire hot flow (\citealt{Ingram_2009, Ingram_2011, Ingram_2012}).